About the Stone Seraphinite

 The clinochlore for seraphinite comes from an iron mine in Eastern Siberia called Korshunovskoe.
 Although the stone was known for a number of years samples only began appearing outside of Russia more recently.
 It didn't take long for seraphinite to start attracting attention from rock and mineral enthusiasts around the world and larger quantities then began finding their way out of the country.
 Although more readily available now than it once was, large quantities of fine grade seraphinite is still difficult to find.

-The origins of the name seraphinite seem to have come from the Latin word seraphim the plural of which is seraphin.
-Referenced in Judaism, Christianity, Islam and in the bible, the seraph which literally means "the burning one" is described as a heavenly or celestial being widely thought of as a burning or flaming angel.
+The name seraphinite seem to have come from the Latin word seraphim the plural of which is seraphin.
+Referenced in Judaism, Christianity, Islam and in the bible, the seraph which literally means 'the burning one' is described as a heavenly or celestial being widely thought of as a burning or flaming angel.
 The seraphin are said to be amongst the highest ranking order of angels.
-Some have a slightly different interpretation of the word and believe it may actually mean "fiery flying serpent".
+Some have a slightly different interpretation of the word and believe it may actually mean 'fiery flying serpent'.
 The word seraph was used by the English poet John Milton in 1667 in his epic poem Paradise Lost whose genre was Christian theology.

 The silvery-white inclusions of mica often seen in seraphinite tend to radiate outwards which gives a feather-like appearance which has been likened to the the wings of an angel.
 For this reason stones have become closely associated with these celestial beings.
 In crystal healing seraphinite is often referred to as an angelic stone that can initiate contact with natural spirits and non physical beings from this planet and beyond.